PSGrobet/modern-php-course/Lessons/Chapter 1, Lesson 1: Hello Social Platform - PHP Syntax & Variables.md

 **Coming in Lesson 1.2:** Data Types for Social Platforms - User Information

-**You'll learn:** How to work with different data types, organize user information more effectively, and handle more complex social platform data like arrays and user preferences.
+**You'll learn:** Different types of data that social platforms handle (strings, numbers, booleans, arrays) and how to work with user information like posts, comments, and friend lists.

-**Files you'll work with:** `user-data.php`, expanded `index.php`
+**Files you'll work with:** You'll expand on `hello-social.php` to show different types of user data and create more sophisticated profile information.

 ---